-Frescobol Carioca Linen Shirt
+Frescobol Carioca Antonio Linen Shirt

-Turnbull & Asser Natural Linen Shirt Brown Linen Shirt
+Turnbull & Asser Weekend Fit Linen Shirt

-Orlebar Brown Linen Shirt
+Orlebar Brown Giles Linen Shirt

 Make waves by shaking up your footwear

 Boat shoes are all well and good, but there’s something sad about wearing your Sebagos to the pub on a Sunday afternoon.
-Instead, mix up your footwear when it comes to nautical style, and instead take some inspiration from the cuts and colourings of the classic canvas boat shoe.
+Instead, mix up your footwear when it comes to nautical style, and take some inspiration from the cuts and colourings of the classic canvas boat shoe.

-Tod’s offer these navy loafers, nautical in colour rather than style and the perfect pair of shoes to finish a sailing-inspired outfit.
+Tod’s offers these navy loafers, nautical in colour rather than style and the perfect pair of shoes to finish a sailing-inspired outfit.
 The same goes for Mulo’s loafers, with a chunkier sole for real seafaring adventures.
 Alternatively, if you’re attached to the boat shoe design, choose Sperry’s leather pair — to stay true to nautical style while putting your own spin on things.